In 1992, R.C., “Jump” by Kris Kross peaked at number one on the pop singles chart and stayed there for eight weeks.

 In 1992, “What Goes Around Comes Around” by Giggles peaked at number 47 on the U.S. pop singles chart.

-In 1998, “All My Life” by K-Ci And JoJo peaked at number 1 on the Canada pop singles chart.
+In 1998, “Money” by Shari Baltimore peaked at number 70 on the Alt-U.S. pop singles chart.

 In 1992, “Human Touch” by Bruce Springsteen peaked at number 2 on the Canada pop singles chart.